niiknow/vue-datatables-net/README.md

 1. Identify all properties of the new component and howto translate into this component.
 Example: hidePageLength -> opts.lengthChange, hideQuickSearch -> v-if on quickSearch form, hideToolbar -> v-if on toolbar div, etc...
 2. Identify methods to wrap, i.e. your component API: reload, getServerParams, etc...
 3. Wrap individual action events you want to expose, or simply wrap with v-on="$listeners" to pipe all events from this component to your component.

-## Point of Interest
-This library is inspired by both [Bootstrap-Vue](https://bootstrap-vue.js.org/) and [jQuery DataTables](https://datatables.net/).
-Look into creating jQuery DataTables server-side items provider for [Bootstrap-Vue Table](https://bootstrap-vue.js.org/docs/components/table#field-definition-reference) component.
-Since jQuery Datatables dependencies does not support server-side rendering (SSR), Bootstrap-Vue Table will likely be the answer.

-Here's a library for using server-side datatables.net endpoint with bootstrap-vue b-table - https://github.com/niiknow/bvtnet-items-provider

 ## License